The History of Wayside Farm

 On July 15, 1928 a fire broke out on Wayside Farm destroying a horse barn, dairy barn, silo, blacksmith shop, chicken house and an undetermined number of hogs.
 One of the barns included a photograph gallery containing pictures of Mert Johnson’s horses and race track and a well furnished office containing quarter-sawed oak furnishings, leather upholstered chairs and a large quantity of records on registered horses and cattle.
 As further reported in the Decatur Review, July 16, 1928 the suspected cause of the fire was an electrical wire.

 It is believed that the dairy barn which burned in the above fire was a horse barn from previous years and converted to a dairy sometime between Mert’s death and 1928.
-Ray Johnson promised to rebuild immediately and began doing so completing the new Wayside Farm Dairy Barn in 1929 as it now stands (i.e., but with a new red metal roof as of 2022).
+Ray Johnson promised to rebuild immediately and began doing so completing the new Wayside Farm Dairy Barn in 1929 as it now stands (i.e., but with a new red metal roof as of 2022, and white siding in 2023).
 A 1928-29 picture of its’ framing can be found in the Wayside Farm and Race Track History binder compiled by the author of this document.
 The barn was well built as indicated by its current condition and nearly 100 year lifespan of the roof.

 As mentioned earlier, in 1915 Ray Johnson owned well over 1000 acres of farm land, a large house, several barns and related buildings, and livestock including dairy cattle, beef cattle, hogs, and horses.
 Additional farm animals included chickens and turkeys as noted in early photographs of Wayside Farm.
 However by 1935 Ray’s assets including Wayside Farm had diminished significantly for two reasons.
 One was the Great Depression which began in 1929 and the second was Ray Johnson’s divorce from his wife Gertrude in 1931.

 On December 14, 1935 just six years after the new dairy barn had been completed Ray Johnson died from “several weeks of illness caused by a complications of diseases” at his home Wayside Farm.
-During the last few years of his life he was restricted to a wheelchair but the cause is not known.
+During the last few years of his life he was restricted to a wheelchair for a cause not identified.
 Between 1920 and 1935 Bertha VanUytven the grandmother of this document’s author worked and later cared for Ray.
-For that he willed her Wayside Farm which at that time included only 133 acres, furnished farm house including a large library, dairy, silo, blacksmith shop, other buildings (unknown), dairy cattle, beef cattle, hogs and other farm animals.
+For that he willed her Wayside Farm which at that time included 133 acres, furnished farm house including a large library, dairy barn, silo, blacksmith shop, other buildings (unknown), dairy cattle, beef cattle, hogs and other farm animals.

 From that Bertha Verhaegen Kiesecoms VanUytven raised two children, Robert Kiesecoms and Vivian Kiesecoms Wendling.
 By 2008 and following decades of very hard work and strong commitment to farming by these three individuals the farm had grown to 835 acres with grain production the primary output.
-In 2019 eleven years later and just over 100 years from when the farm was officially registered in 1916 as “Wayside Farm” it once again attained its original size of 1100 acres.
+In 2019, eleven years later and just over 100 years from when the farm was officially registered in 1916 as “Wayside Farm”, it once again attained its original size of nearly 1100 acres with the addition of 260 acres.

 Bob Wendling